01mf02/jq-lang-spec/impl.md

 in order to study the performance of nested updates, namely updating all values of an array inside an object.
-First, we can observe that the performance of manual updates in both jq and jaq, as well as the performance of native update in jaq, remains stable.
+First, we can observe that the performance of manual updates in both jq and jaq, as well as native update performance in jaq, remain stable.
 That means that these kinds of updates are not impacted by nesting.
 On the other hand, the performance of path-based updates clearly decreases.